KenKundert/abraxas/README.Centos6.rst

    Name: GPG Agent
    Command: eval `gpg-agent --daemon`

-While you are at it, configure Gnome to run PW when you type a special key sequence.
+While you are at it, configure Gnome to run Abraxas when you type a special key sequence.
 This will allow you to login to webpages and such just by typing the key sequence.
 To do so, go to 'System->Preference->Keyboard Shortcuts', click 'Add' and add the following::

    Name: Password
-   Command: /home/<you>/.local/bin/pw --autotype
+   Command: /home/<you>/.local/bin/abraxas --autotype

 Then click on the word 'Disabled' in the Shortcut column.
 It should switch to "New Shortcut ...".
 Then simply type your desired key sequence.
 I use Alt-N